Types of cracks in your home

 It can be difficult to prevent cracks forming in the walls of your home, because the cause of the crack is rarely visible before the damage is done.

-If you live in an area that’s prone to subsidence, you should avoid disrupting the land as much as possible.
 Don’t plant large trees and plants close to your home, as their roots can dry out the soil close to the foundations.
-On the other hand, removing a long-standing tree can cause a sudden buildup of moisture, which could cause other problems.
+On the other hand, removing a long-standing tree can cause a sudden build-up of moisture, which could cause other problems.

-If it’s a superficial or minor crack, you should be able to fix it with a bit of DIY.
+If it’s a superficial or minor crack, you may be able to fix it with a bit of DIY.
 Simply use some filler to cover the crack, wait for it to dry, sand it and then paint.

 If it’s a more severe crack and you’re worried about potential structural damage, you should consult a professional structural engineer immediately.

-Compare home insurance cover
+Compare buildings insurance

 Protect your home and see if you can save by finding a cheaper home insurance deal with us today.